 Rolling camera and laptop stands allow for much easier movement to and from the easel.
 Here’s an excellent camera stand and a smaller laptop stand.
 I like to switch the base legs between them, so that the studier, longer legs are supporting the camera.
 You’ll also need a low profile tripod head, an adapter, and a laptop table top.
 There’s also a larger laptop table if you prefer.

 Glide Gear’s Overhead Camera Rig is an affordable way to setup a vertical copy stand with two existing C-Stands.
+Might be worth replace the dinky 6′ bar that comes with the Overhead Camera rig with a real, solid 10′ pipe like this.
 I use a vertical setup for loose works on paper and other items that do not rest on an upright easel.

 Silver Gaffers Tape is particularly useful as a polarization indicator.
 I like to place strips of this tape on my easel and include them in the frame.
 When they are light it means the light is not polarized.
 When they appear dark that indicates full cross polarization.
 Here is a side by side comparison that illustrates this effect.